 Or you try to control the other person.
 Here’s an example.
 A guy who is attracted to a woman because she looks sexy, and then over time, he starts to judge her sexiness and wants her to cover up or be different.
 Don’t be so sexy, and fun, and flirtatious, and have all this vitality because it’s threatening, because only slutty girls do that, or girls who flirt.
 In fact, it turns out that two or three years earlier, when they first met, that’s what drew him in to her in the first place.
 And now, he’s trying to control and dampen that down.
 We’re going to get into why that’s the case.

 Which at the beginning was kind of frustrating to me because, what?
 Why wouldn’t you want to be?
-Because I’m thinking about it like the magical kitchen metaphor of, you have all this healthy, nutritious food.
+Because I’m thinking about it like the magical kitchen metaphor of, you have all this great, healthy, nutritious food.
 Why wouldn’t you want to double it with a woman who brings her kids and their nutritious food too, and just double the joy?
 Because when it’s unconditional, it’s like a well that’s overflowing.
 You’re overflowing with water.
 You have so much, you don’t need to contain it or check to see if the people who take some of – your water, if they’re going to pay you back, because you’ve got so much.
 You don’t even need it coming back to you.

 But then I sort of understood it because they’re coming at love like it’s candy instead of healthy, nutritious water or food.
 Here’s some benefits, to candy people, of why you would want to be in a relationship of love, if you are already meeting your own needs for love.
 Your parts can only connect in a healthy way with another person if they already have a loving relationship with your highest self.
 So, you, your highest self, becomes the caretaker, the primary caretaker of your parts, and your partner becomes your part secondary caretaker.